What Is Chlamydial

 Your doctor will perform a series of lab tests to diagnose

 chlamydial urethritis.
-You will be asked to give a urine sample, which will be
+You’ll be asked to give a urine sample, which will be

-You may also need a urethral discharge culture (swab test) to
+You may also need a urethral discharge culture, or swab

-technician will swab the head of your penis with alcohol or another sterile agent.
-Then, he or she will insert a cotton swab into your urethra at the
+swab the head of your penis with alcohol or another sterile agent.
+Next, the

+technician or your doctor will insert a cotton swab into your urethra at the

 tip of your penis.
-The discharge or fluids collected will be analyzed to determine
+The discharge or fluids collected will be analyzed to

 Several antibiotics can eliminate chlamydial urethritis,

-10 days.
-However, the Centers for Disease Control and Prevention notes that a
+five to 10 days.
+But the Centers for Disease

-higher dose (1 gram) of Azithromycin taken once may also be an effective
+gram) of azithromycin taken once may also be an effective treatment.

 Most infections will resolve within a week or two.
-During
+It’s

-It is important to seek treatment for STIs as soon as symptoms
+It’s important to seek treatment for STDs as soon as

 complications in men, including: